bitwarden/contributing-docs/docs/contributing/feature-flags.md

 - [Context](https://github.com/bitwarden/server/blob/main/src/Core/Context/ICurrentContext.cs) is
   provided when requesting the state of a flag.
-We currently allow targeting on user, organization, and service account.
+We currently allow targeting on user, organization, and machine account (previously known as service account).
 Only the IDs are sent to LaunchDarkly to avoid PII sharing.
 - All available feature flag states are provided to clients calling the [configuration API](https://github.com/bitwarden/server/blob/main/src/Api/Models/Response/ConfigResponseModel.cs).
 - Environments (production, QA, and development for now) exist to segment flag states further.
 This